verrazzano/docs/content/en/docs/backup/keycloak.md

 Before proceeding with a MySQL back up or restore operation, keep the following details handy:

-- Object store bucket name.
+- Object storage bucket name.
    - An Amazon S3 compatible object storage bucket.
 This can be an Oracle Cloud Object Storage bucket in any compartment of your Oracle Cloud tenancy.
       - For reference, make a note of the bucket name and tenancy name.
       - For more information about creating a bucket with Object Storage, see [Managing Buckets](https://docs.oracle.com/en-us/iaas/Content/Object/Tasks/managingbuckets.htm).
-   - For private clouds, enterprise networks, or air-gapped environments, this could be MinIO or an equivalent object store solution.
+   - For private clouds, enterprise networks, or air-gapped environments, this could be MinIO or an equivalent object storage solution.
-- Object store prefix name.
+- Object storage prefix name.
 This will be a child folder under the bucket, which the backup component creates.
-- Object store region name.
+- Object storage region name.
-- Object store signing key.
+- Object storage signing key.
-   - A signing key, which is required to authenticate with the Amazon S3 compatible object store; this is an Access Key/Secret Key pair.
+   - A signing key, which is required to authenticate with the Amazon S3 compatible object storage; this is an Access Key/Secret Key pair.
    - In Oracle Cloud Infrastructure (OCI), you or your administrator creates the Customer Secret Key.
       - An associated Access Key will be generated for the secret key.
       - To create a Customer Secret Key, see [Customer Secret Key](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create-secret-key).